https://www.youtube.com/watch?v=KFv6_3JaHGQ

 Lions remember seeing the retired population packed into casinos 40 years ago, just playing slot machines all day with more social security than they knew what to do with.
 That sight is manely forgotten & working retirement is the new normal.

 Lions went to Vegas twice in 2004, over just 4 months.
 That was the peak of the commute.
 Quite a drop from the corporate funded Flamingo to the self funded Gold Strike/Terrible's.
 The last trip was Jan 2005 to the New Frontier.
 The once hottie booth babes were really just Wonderhussy clones.
-She took the thrill away because she's so small & into old men.
+She took the thrill away because she's so small, scrawny & boring.

 Still debate going there again, probably by air, to run either the extreme downhill Vegas marathon or 100 miler.
 There would probably be some paid erotic experience.